hpc-fci-mackenzie/FlakyBuild/README.md

 ```
 $ cmake -DCMAKE_BUILD_TYPE=Debug ..
 ```
-With onne of these two operations done, the next step now is to generate the binaries:
+With one of these two operations done, the next step now is to generate the binaries:
 ```
 $ make
 ```